wdawson/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 You'll get a warning saying you need to generate Docker images by running the following command in the `blog`, `gateway`, and `store` directories.
 Stop all your running processes and build your Docker images before proceeding.

 ```
-./mvnw verify -Pprod dockerfile:build
+./mvnw package -Pprod dockerfile:build
 ```

-**NOTE:** Building the gateway might fail because of [an issue with JavaScript tests](https://github.com/jhipster/generator-jhipster/issues/8076).
-To workaround this issue, skip the tests with `mvn package -Pprod -DskipTests dockerfile:build`.
+**NOTE:** Building the store will likely fail because of [an issue with the `UserServiceIntTest`](https://github.com/jhipster/generator-jhipster/issues/8313).
+To work around this issue, skip the tests with `mvn package -Pprod -DskipTests dockerfile:build`.

 While you're waiting for things to build, edit `docker-compose/docker-compose.yml` and change the Spring Security settings from being hard-coded to being environment variables.
 Make this change for all applications.